Archive for the 'film' Category

 I understand their quality articles are now available for the iPad.
 Just think of it, ladies and gentlemen: what better way to enjoy the weekend then to snuggle up by the fire with iPad in hand, a fresh hibiscus-pomegranate martini by your side, and insightful commentary from the Huffington Post to stimulate your eager minds!

 Where were we?
 Oh, right.
 The freakish ways of old Hollywood.
 Actually, you know who else was a Republican?
 John Wayne.
-You know, John Wayne, as in the actor from the Searchers, Stagecoach, the Quiet Man, and a few other hit films that John Ford made.
+You know, John Wayne, as in the actor from the Searchers, Stagecoach, The Quiet Man, and a few other hit films that John Ford made.
 That John Wayne.

 Ford could have refused to work with others who were different from him, but his best films wouldn’t be quite the same had he done so.
 I, for one, am glad he found a way to make it work, even if that meant mixing it up with those strange Republican types.